mastodon-sc/python-mastodon-importer/README.md

 # read only spot and link tables
 spots, links = mr.read_tables()

-# read tags and add as new columns to the spot and link tables
+# read tag_definition and add tags as new columns to the spot and link tables
 tag_definition = mr.read_tags(spots, links)

 # read features and add as new columns to the spot and link tables
-tag_definition = mr.read_features(spots, links)
+mr.read_features(spots, links)

 # create networkX DiGraph representation form spots and links
 graph = mr.create_nx_graph(spots, links)